alexcolls/alexcolls/README.md

 ☁️ **DevOps & Cloud Architect** - Proficient in Kubernetes, GPU optimization, and high-performance audio/video processing pipelines.
 Focused on scalable, resilient infrastructure for demanding applications.

 ⚡ **Web3 Blockchain Developer** - Exclusively working with Solana and Bitcoin, the only blockchains I code on.
-Committed to building the decentralized future and massive adoption.
+Committed to building the decentralized future for massive adoption.

 🔐 **Security Enthusiast** - Pentesting skills and ethical hacking experience.
 Strong advocate for secure-by-design systems.